diegothucao/docker-socketio-nodejs/README.md

 # Composer, express and Socket IO
-This is an essential example to build docker with Composer, express Socket IO
+This is an essential example to build docker with Composer, express and Socket IO

 ``` javascript
 import cors from 'cors'